yaal-coop/scim2-tester/doc/tutorial.rst

 If you build a Python SCIM sever application and need a complete test suite to check you implementation, you can integrate `scim2-tester` in your test suite with little effort.
 Thanks to scim2-client :class:`~scim2_client.engines.werkzeug.TestSCIMClient` engine, no real HTTP request is made, but the server code is directly executed.
-This allows you to catch server exceptions in the test contexts, which is very handy for development.
+In combination with :paramref:`~scim2_tester.check_server.raise_exceptions`, this allows you to catch server exceptions in the test contexts, which is very handy for development.

 As :class:`~scim2_client.engines.werkzeug.TestSCIMClient` relies on :doc:`Werkzeug <werkzeug:index>`, you need to check that you have installed the right dependencies to use it: